Steve McManaman: 1999–2000: Champions League victory

 Following a successful pre-season with the Madrid team in Switzerland and Italy, McManaman and his teammates returned to Spain.
 McManaman proved immediately to be popular with Real Madrid's supporters at the Santiago Bernabéu Stadium after scoring three times and creating several goals in his first few pre-season games for Los Merengues.
 On 22 August 1999, McManaman made his debut for Real Madrid in a 2–1 win over Mallorca at the Son Moix stadium in Mallorca, where he assisted Fernando Morientes in scoring a stoppage-time equaliser and thus enabling Madrid to go on to win 2–1 with seconds remaining.

 "I thought McManaman was excellent...there is no question he was man of the match...He was a threat all night and gave Real great penetration from midfield.
 The boy has always been blessed with marvellous stamina and he has the confidence to go past players."

-— Sir Alex Ferguson on McManaman's performance in the 2000 UEFA Champions League Final.
+— Alex Ferguson on McManaman's performance in the 2000 UEFA Champions League final.

 On 29 August 1999, McManaman scored his first goal for the club on his home debut in a 4–1 victory over Numancia at home.
 From December 1999 to January 2000, McManaman and the Madrid team took part in the controversial inaugural FIFA Club World Championships in Rio de Janeiro, where McManaman missed a stoppage-time chance to win a game against Necaxa and then also missed the penalty kick that would have sent Madrid into third place.
 Following this tournament, McManaman and the team returned to Spain and established themselves as a strong European side under new coach Vicente del Bosque, who had replaced John Toshack in November.
 McManaman's form in the run-in for the Champions League title saw him receive several man of the match awards, forming a productive midfield partnership with Fernando Redondo, as Madrid beat title defenders Manchester United and Bayern Munich to reach the final.
-On 24 May 2000 in the Champions League Final at the Stade de France, Paris, McManaman arguably experienced his finest moment as a professional footballer, scoring a spectacular volley in a 3–0 victory over Valencia.
+On 24 May 2000 in the Champions League final at the Stade de France, Paris, McManaman arguably experienced his finest moment as a professional footballer, scoring a spectacular volley in a 3–0 victory over Valencia.
 His performance on the greatest of club football stages saw him hailed as the man of the match by the English press, a view endorsed by his Madrid teammate Iván Helguera.
 McManaman's part in Madrid's eighth European Cup win also saw him become the first English player ever to win Europe's premier club competition with a foreign club.